newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Do Arrests Stay on Your Record in New Mexico?

-However, arrest records retained by local law enforcement agencies may be destroyed after a certain period elapses.
-Retention here refers to the duration agencies are expected to keep records in their custody.
+Generally, arrests remain visible on a person's criminal record in New Mexico until expunged or sealed.
+However, arrest records retained by local law enforcement agencies may be destroyed after a specific period.
+Retention here refers to the duration for which agencies are expected to keep records in their custody.

 Expunge an Arrest Record in New Mexico